0xwonj/dungeon/README.md

 > **⚠️ Early-stage prototype:** expect rapid iteration, missing features, and breaking changes.
 We’re sharing the core architecture early so contributors can help shape the design.

-Dungeon is a **classic roguelike** reimagined for the age of cryptographic truth.
+Dungeon is a **verifiable roguelike RPG** — a deterministic world where every turn can be proven valid, yet not all truths are visible.

-Every tile, turn, and outcome is governed by deterministic rules and safeguarded by zero-knowledge proofs (ZKPs).
-The result is a **verifiable game** — one where everything that happens can be proven valid, yet parts of the world can remain secret.
+Built on zero-knowledge proofs (ZKPs), Dungeon ensures that every action, roll, and AI move followed the rules **without revealing** hidden information.

-At its heart, Dungeon is about **emergent stories born from deep systems**.
-Each world is procedurally generated, shaped by rules rather than scripts, and every encounter has weight because it follows from logic, not design shortcuts.
-The game values consequence over spectacle — a place where player choices ripple through deterministic mechanics to create meaning, tension, and sometimes tragedy.
-The world doesn’t tell a story to you; it **becomes one through your actions**.
+The result is a game that’s both **honest and mysterious** — fair because it’s provable, alive because it’s systemic.

-Zero-knowledge proofs protect both fairness and mystery.
-They allow anyone to verify that an action, loot roll, or AI move followed the game’s rules, without revealing private information like hidden maps or enemy intentions.
-In other words, **the game proves its own honesty**, even when not all truths are visible.
+At its core, Dungeon explores how **games can become transparent systems of truth** rather than opaque entertainment products.

-### Verifiable Game
+Each world is procedural, deterministic, and shaped by interacting systems rather than scripts.

-Traditional online games rely on centralized servers and unverifiable logic—players must trust both that the **operator plays fair** and that **other players aren’t cheating**.
-Dungeon removes that trust assumption entirely.
+Your choices — lighting a torch, sparing an enemy, sealing a door — ripple through the rule system to form emergent stories that feel inevitable, not authored.

-Every state transition is deterministic, verifiable, and ultimately provable, making both server manipulation and client exploits cryptographically impossible.
-By combining deterministic simulation with zero-knowledge proofs, Dungeon explores how **games can become transparent systems of truth** rather than opaque entertainment products.
+> *Fairness without authority.
+Secrecy without deceit.*

-This is important — in Web3 games, fairness and trustlessness aren’t just design goals but **security guarantees**.
-Players own their assets and outcomes, so the rules themselves must be provable.
-Dungeon treats verifiability as a first-class principle: the game world operates transparently, **bound by math rather than authority**.
+Learn more about the design vision and philosophy in [**philosophy.md**](./docs/philosophy.md)

 ## Repository Layout